Skip to main content

 1. Location

-As the real estate saying goes, “Location, location, location.”
+As the saying goes, “Location, location, location.”
 You want a convenience store location with high foot traffic, low competition, and favorable traffic patterns.

 But how much will you need to invest to be in an area that gives you all three?
 Or at least two?
 The better the location, the higher the prices.
-Size, fuel pump stations, and the condition of the property are also key aspects that will affect the price of your store’s location.
+Size and the condition of the property are also key aspects that will affect the price of your store’s location.

 Real estate prices vary widely, but we’ll offer some examples to give you some general numbers to consider.
-We’ll follow this equation:
+The average commercial rent in the U.S. is about $29 per square foot/year, but can be as low as $10 or as high as $50 in more urban, high-traffic areas.

-In 2019, the average size of a convenience store was 2,425 square feet.
-Here’s what monthly rent could look like for a convenience store of that size if the yearly price per square foot is…
+The average size of a convenience store is between 1,800 to 2,500 square feet.
+Here’s what monthly rent could look like for a convenience store of 2,100 square feet, depending on the cost per square foot:

-And don’t forget about deposits as well, which are typically the equivalent of one month’s rent cost.
+And don’t forget about deposits, which are typically equivalent to one month’s rent.

 2. Permits and Licenses

-• Tobacco license: $25 to several hundred dollars depending on state, your convenience store’s location, and the month issued
+• Tobacco license: $15 to several hundred dollars, depending on the state, your convenience store’s location, and the month issued.

-• Lottery retailer license: typically $25 in most states; depending on your state, you may need to also carry a surety bond valued at $15,000 that costs $10 - 15 per thousand dollars of coverage ($150 - $225) every month
+• Lottery retailer license: Typically $25 in most states.
+Depending on your state, you may also need to carry a surety bond valued at $15,000 that costs $10 to 15 per thousand dollars of coverage ($150 to $225) every month

 3. Operating Costs